logfellow/logstash-logback-encoder/README.md

 The TCP appenders use an encoder, rather than a layout as the [UDP appenders](#udp-appenders) .
 You can use a `Logstash*Encoder`, `*EventCompositeJsonEncoder`, or any other logback encoder.
-All of the output formatting options are configured at the encoder level.
+All the output formatting options are configured at the encoder level.

 Internally, the TCP appenders are asynchronous (using the [LMAX Disruptor RingBuffer](https://lmax-exchange.github.io/disruptor/)).
 All the encoding and TCP communication is delegated to a single writer thread.